tektoncd/cli/docs/cmd/tkn_taskrun_logs.md

 ```
   -a, --all            show all logs including init steps injected by tekton
   -f, --follow         stream live logs
-  -F, --fzf            use fzf to select a taskrun
+  -F, --fzf            use fzf to select a TaskRun
   -h, --help           help for logs
-  -L, --last           show logs for last taskrun
+  -L, --last           show logs for last TaskRun
-      --limit int      lists number of taskruns (default 5)
+      --limit int      lists number of TaskRuns (default 5)
   -s, --step strings   show logs for mentioned steps only
 ```